This policy applies to business that meet the following criteria.

 Disclosure requirements

-• Scope 1 (direct emissions) and Scope 2 (indirect emissions from purchased electricity, steam, heating, or cooling).
+• Scope 2: Indirect emissions from purchased electricity, steam, heating, or cooling

 Assurance requirements